Ceyvion/afropop_portal/README.md

 - **Gold Supporter**: All previous benefits plus live events and exclusive playlists
 - **Diamond Supporter**: VIP access to all content and special recognition

+## Updating Media Assets

+Sample images used throughout the demo live in `src/assets/images`.
+Feel free to replace them with your own artwork or add additional images to this directory.
+When you update a file or add a new one, import it in the relevant component (for example `Playlists.js` or `ContentLibrary.js`) and reference the imported variable instead of an external URL.

+After modifying images, run `npm test` and `npm run build` to ensure everything still compiles correctly.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.